Beetroot Brownies – Deliciously moist and dark, deep and chocolatey. These brownies have the squidgiest of textures. Gluten free; optional dairy free.

 - Drain the beetroot using a sieve and puree in a blender until you have a smooth paste.

-- Line a 23 cm (9 inch) square baking tin with baking paper and preheat the oven to 180 C/350 F/Gas 4.
+- Base-line a 23 cm (9 inch) square baking tin with baking paper and preheat the oven to 180 C/350 F/Gas 4.

 - In a separate glass bowl, melt the chocolate and butter together, either in a microwave (set at medium, for 30 second bursts, stirring between each) or set over a saucepan of simmering water, stirring frequently.